 Each event has its own theme.
-Below you can see the examples of “Murder Mystery”, “Superheroes”, “Escape Game” and “Treasure Hunt” themes.
+Below you can see the examples of “Murder Mystery”, “Superheroes”, “Escape Game”, “Treasure Hunt” and “Quantum Fairytale” themes.

 Each FiT is modified in accordance to a theme; each event has its own unique introductory lecture style and FiT game.

 - During the lecture participants get information about theoretical physics and motivation to be aware of and study subjects of theoretical physics.
 The lecture is also spiced with interest triggering aspects.